TenjinInc/procrastinator/README.md

 > ¹ If `nil`, that indicates that it is permanently failed and will never run, either due to expiry or too many attempts.

-> ² Serialized using YAML.dump.
-Keep to simple data types (eg. id numbers) to reduce storage space, eliminate
+> ² Serialized using YAML.dump and unserialized with YAML.safe_load.
+Keep to simple data types (eg. id numbers) to
-> redundancy, and reduce the chance of a serialization error.
+> reduce storage space, eliminate redundancy, and reduce the chance of a serialization error.
->

 Notice that the times are all stored as unix epoch integer timestamps.
 This is to avoid confusion or conversion errors with timezones or daylight savings.